TheLastCylon/ecosystem/documentation/buffereds/understanding_queues.md

 the limitations of how far you can push Ecosystem's queues is genuinely dependent on your hardware, and file system.

-A lot also depend on how much RAM you have available.
+A lot also depends on how much RAM you have available.
 As it's entirely possible to configure things in such a way, that your queue databases aren't written to disk, until the application shuts down.
 The size you set with `page_size`, represents the number of entries you want to keep in the front and